On-campus & Work-Study Jobs

 Most GC departments hire at the beginning of the school year, and the majority of jobs are filled by the end of September.
 First-year and transfer students are encouraged to begin looking for positions in August and contacting departmental employers a week or two before classes begin.
 Continuing students can begin talking with potential employers during spring semester for the following year’s employment.

-Most departments give preference to domestic students with federal Work-Study and international students.
+Most departments give preference to domestic students with federal Work-Study awards and international students.
 If neither applies to you, it’s possible you will not find an on-campus job.
 You are strongly encouraged to also pursue off-campus job opportunities.

 How will I be paid?